Dr. Yulia Lipmanovich

 Dr. Yulia Lipmanovich B.A.
 M.Mus, DMA

-I am a Georgian-born concert pianist and distinguished piano teacher.
+I am a Russian-born concert pianist and distinguished piano teacher.
 I have performed worldwide and mentored many students.
 I am the Executive Director and Founder of The Art of Piano Playing & Performing Arts Inc. located at the Fine Arts Building at 410 S. Michigan Ave, Studio 710 in Chicago were I am teaching students.

 My Mission as a Teacher